kamranmuazzam/aca-demia/pages/Pre-Eclampsia.md

 			- [[Hydralazine]]
 		- If Systolic Blood Pressure > 150 mm Hg
 			- Diazepam & phenobarbitone prophylaxis
-	- ### Obstetric Management
+	- ### Obstetric Management #gynobs-prof-ospe
 		- BP is controlled, wait and continue until term
 		- If BP not controlled terminate pregnancy at 37 weeks
 			- if, <34 weeks : steroid
-		- If chance of delivery within 2 hours, then allow vaginal delivery otherwise [[Cesarean Section]]
+		- If chance of delivery within 2 hours, then allow vaginal delivery otherwise [[Caesarean Section]]
 - ## Prognosis
   background-color:: blue
 	- ### Expected Course